Anxiety and Family Constellations

 • feeling disconnected from themselves or life

-Family Constellations looks at whether some forms of anxiety may reflect unresolved dynamics within the larger family system.
+From a Family Constellations perspective, another question that may arise is whether some forms of anxiety reflect unresolved dynamics within the larger family system.

 Questions that may arise include: